Gajol/balance/_books/Think-Fast-Think-Slow.md

 ### Hindsight Bias

-Hindsight bias is unkind to decision makes who act for others (physicians, financial advisors, third base-coaches, CEOs, social workers, diplomats, politicians).
+Hindsight bias is unkind to decision makes who act for others (physicians, financial advisors, third base-coaches, CEO's, social workers, diplomats, politicians).

 - People are prone to blame them for good decisions that turn out bad.
 - People are prone to not credit them for successes that appear obvious after the fact.